microsoft/openvmm/Guide/src/user_guide/openvmm/run.md

 # Running OpenVMM

-This chapter provides a high-level overview of different ways to launch and interact with OpenVMM.
+This page offers a high-level overview of different ways to launch and interact with OpenVMM.

-* * *
+These examples are by no means "exhaustive", and should be treated as a useful jumping-off point for subsequent self-guided experimentation with OpenVMM.

+## Obtaining a copy of OpenVMM

 To get started, ensure you have a copy of the OpenVMM executable and its runtime dependencies, via one of the following options:

-## Building OpenVMM Locally
+### Building OpenVMM Locally

 Follow the instructions on: [Building OpenVMM](../../dev_guide/getting_started/build_openvmm.md).

-## Pre-Built Binaries
+### Pre-Built Binaries

 If you would prefer to try OpenVMM without building it from scratch, you can download pre-built copies of the binary from